BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: BBOPlace-Bench

 \subsection{Optimization Algorithms}

-We use the following three typical kinds of BBO algorithms in our BBOPlace-Bench: \begin{itemize} \item SA~\cite{sa} is a classic approach in chip placement~\cite{murata1996vlsi}.
+The literature proposes many ways to categorize black-box optimization (BBO) algorithms, and no single taxonomy is universally agreed upon.
+For clarity, this paper adopts a simple exposition scaffold organized by how search proceeds: \emph{single-point} iterative search, illustrated by simulated annealing (SA); \emph{population-based} search, which maintains and updates multiple candidates in parallel and is instantiated here by genetic algorithms (GA), CMA-ES, and particle swarm optimization (PSO) as representative built-in methods; and \emph{model-based} sequential search via a surrogate and an acquisition function, illustrated by Bayesian optimization (BO).
+These families are widely used and highlight complementary mechanisms, but the grouping is \emph{not} exhaustive; additional optimizers can be integrated through the provided interfaces.
+Default built-in algorithms are summarized as follows: \begin{itemize} \item SA~\cite{sa} is a classic approach in chip placement~\cite{murata1996vlsi}.
 By mimicking the cooling process of metals, it effectively explores the search space, balancing exploration and exploitation to minimize an objective function.
-Its ability to escape from local minima makes it particularly valuable in optimizing complex layouts. \item EA is a population-based search framework~\cite{back1996evolutionary}.
-In this paper, we implement three main types of EA: Vanilla-EA, ES, and PSO. \begin{itemize} \item Vanilla-EA is a basic EA, which updates a set of solutions (i.e., population) by iterative crossover, mutation, and selection.
+Its ability to escape from local minima makes it particularly valuable in optimizing complex layouts. \item Population-based search methods~\cite{back1996evolutionary}.
+In this paper, we implement three representative population-based algorithms: GA, CMA-ES, and PSO. \begin{itemize} \item GA is a basic population-based search method, which updates a set of solutions (i.e., population) through iterative crossover, mutation, and selection.
 We implement various operators to handle different types of search spaces.
-Details can be found in Section~\ref{sec:exp-settings}. \item ES is a representative method used in the field of continuous BBO.
+Details can be found in Section~\ref{sec:exp-settings}. \item CMA-ES is a representative method used in the field of continuous BBO.
 We integrate pycma\footnote{\url{https://github.com/CMA-ES/pycma}}, a popular implementation of CMA-ES~\cite{cmaes} in Python, into our benchmark.
-It not only provides a basic implementation of CMA-ES but also includes numerous advanced features suitable for high-dimensional optimization and many other scenarios. \item PSO~\cite{pso} is a population-based optimization technique inspired by social behavior of bird flocking or fish schooling.
+It not only provides a basic implementation of CMA-ES but also includes numerous advanced features suitable for high-dimensional optimization and many other scenarios. \item PSO~\cite{pso} is a population-based optimization technique inspired by the social behavior of bird flocks or fish schools.
 It maintains a swarm of particles that explore the search space by following their own best known position as well as the swarm's best known position.
-PSO is particularly effective for continuous optimization problems and has been successfully applied to various engineering problems. \end{itemize} \item BO~\cite{bobook} is a sample-efficient method for expensive BBO problems.
+PSO is particularly effective for continuous optimization problems and has been successfully applied to various engineering problems. \end{itemize} \item BO~\cite{bobook} is a model-based sequential search via a surrogate and an acquisition function, which is sample-efficient for expensive BBO problems.
 We integrate one of the most popular BO frameworks, BoTorch~\cite{botorch}\footnote{\url{https://github.com/pytorch/botorch}}, into our benchmark.
 BoTorch leverages GPUs for efficient Gaussian process fitting and inference, and includes a wide range of advanced BO algorithms, e.g., TurBO~\cite{turbo} and SAASBO~\cite{sassbo}. \end{itemize}